ariefeko/livewire-wizard/README.md

-# livewire-wizard
+# Livewire Wizard
-This is a simple livewire wizard form, hope it is useful for your project.
+This is a simple wizard form with multiple steps, hope it is useful for your project.

 ## Instalation